Infinite-type Schottky groups and group actions on infinite-type surfaces: Finitely generated Schottky groups

-Let $\Gamma$ be a Schottky group such that there is a Galois covering $P:\Omega(\Gamma) \to R$, with ${\rm Deck}(P)=\Gamma$ (i.e., a Schottky uniformization of $R$).
+Let $\Gamma$ be a Schottky group such that there is a Galois covering $P:\Omega(\Gamma) \to \Sigma$, with ${\rm Deck}(P)=\Gamma$ (i.e., a Schottky uniformization of $R$).
 We say that $G$ lifts under $P$ if for every $f \in G$ there is some $\widehat{f} \in {\rm PSL}_{2}({\mathbb C})$ such that $\widehat{f} \circ P=P \circ f$.

-The condition for $G$ to lift to some Schottky uniformization of $R$ is equivalent to say that the group $G$ extends continuously as a (isomorphic) group of homeomorphisms of some handlebody $M$ with boundary $\Sigma$.
+The condition for $G$ to lift to some Schottky uniformization of $\Sigma$ is equivalent to saying that the group $G$ extends continuously as a (isomorphic) group of homeomorphisms of some handlebody $M$ with boundary $\Sigma$.

 As a consequence of the equivariant loop theorem \cite{M-Y} (see \cite{H-M} for proof of this fact in terms of Kleinian groups), the following hold.